-Mental Performance Coach, Rick Sessinghaus, has coached long-time client Collin Morikawa, currently ranked #13 on the PGA tour, from talented junior to #1 World Amateur and on to professional status.
+Mental Performance Coach, Rick Sessinghaus, has coached long-time client Collin Morikawa, currently ranked #5 on the PGA tour, from talented junior to #1 World Amateur and on to professional status.
 Along the way, Collin was also named an All American at Cal Berkeley 4 times, won the Sunnehanna Amateur, Trans-Mississippi Amateur, and the Western Junior.
-Collin turned professional in 2019, winning his first PGA tournament in his rookie year, and then his second this year.
+Collin turned professional in 2019, winning his first PGA tournament in his rookie year, and then his second and third this year.
+During the time of writing this, Collin has progressed from World #27, to #13, to where he currently sits at #5 on the PGA Tour.
 Theirs continues to be a story of success built upon, learning, dedication, consistent hard work and talent.

 Rick takes us inside this enduring and successful coach-athlete relationship talking about some of the mental challenges they’ve worked together to overcome.
 He also gives us valuable insight into progressing athletes from one level to the next, creating consistent performances and setting goals beyond results to ensure clients win regardless of their position on the leader board.

 Rick has a Doctorate in Applied Psychology in addition to being certified to use an extensive and diverse spread of mental tools, including Athlete Assessments’ DISC Profiles.
 He is also an Author and Instructional Editor for Golf Tips magazine.
 Rick’s book Golf: The Ultimate Mind Game, is used by leading golf instructors across the US Because it’s considered the ‘best resource to improve your mental game’, you will also find it on Athlete Assessments’ Reading List.